BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation and Consolidation

-In the opinion of management, the unaudited interim condensed consolidated financial statements include all adjustments, of a normal recurring nature, that are necessary to present fairly the financial position, results of operations and cash flows of the Company for the periods, and at the dates, presented.
+In the opinion of management, the unaudited consolidated financial statements include all adjustments, of a normal recurring nature, that are necessary to present fairly the financial position, results of operations and cash flows of the Company for the periods, and at the dates, presented.
 The results for interim periods are not necessarily indicative of results that may be expected for any other interim period or for the full year.

 Summary of Significant Accounting Policies